 I have a complaint to file, what should I do?

 You have the right to file a grievance resulting from the employer's recruiting, hiring or employment decisions, or arising from a disagreement that, in your opinion, creates an injustice.
 You should present the grievance in writing to your immediate supervisor within 20 work days of the date of its occurrence.
 You are encouraged to make every effort to resolve the problem with your employer.
-If satisfaction is not achieved through discussion with your employer, you should contact the Career Services office for help in determining the appropriate next step.
+If satisfaction is not achieved through discussion with your employer, you should contact the Office of Human Resources for help in determining the appropriate next step.